-B. At AFCCA, Appellant failed to raise the Section 922 annotation on the STR or the EOJ as a post-trial processing error under Article 66(d)(2).
+B. At AFCCA, Appellant failed to raise the Section 922 annotation on the STR or the EOJ as a post-trial processing error under Article 66(d)(2) in his Assignment of Error.

-Appellant never alleged a post-trial processing error under Article 66(d)(2) in his brief at AFCCA, and because he never met his burden to demonstrate error, AFCCA did not have authority to review his case under Article 66(d)(2).
+Appellant did not allege a post-trial processing error under Article 66(d)(2) in his brief at AFCCA, and because he never met his burden to demonstrate error, AFCCA did not have authority to review his case under Article 66(d)(2).
 Appellant argues the First Indorsement that accompanies the EOJ constitutes a post-trial processing error.
-(Supp. to Pet. at 19-20.)
+(Supp. to Pet. at 15-16.)
 But Appellant never claimed in his brief to AFCCA that he experienced a post-trial processing error under Article 66(d)(2).
-In fact, he never cited Article 66(d)(2) in his brief at AFCCA.
+In fact, he never cited Article 66(d)(2) in his brief at AFCCA, even though he could have done so.
 He only made a substantive constitutional claim under AFCCA's Article 66(d)(1) authority.
+His failed motion for reconsideration is insufficient to satisfy his burden under Williams to raise the issue, because AFCCA was well within their discretionary authority to deny the motion.
+United States Air Force Court of Criminal Appeals, Rules of Practice and Procedure, Rule 31(a) (23 December 2020, as amended through 15 April 2021); United States v.
+Navarette, 81 M.J.
+400, 409 n.2 (C.A.A.F.
+2021) (noting CAAF denies motions for reconsideration when losing party primarily seeks reconsideration based on information that losing party could have presented at an earlier time but did not) (Maggs, J., dissenting) (citation omitted).

-AFCCA's opinion accurately cited to its review authority triggered by Appellant's brief, and the court declined to invoke Article 66(d)(2) review presumably because Appellant did not meet his burden demonstrating post-trial error to trigger such review. "[E]ven if there was an error, Article 66(d)(2), UCMJ, places the burden on the accused to raise the issue before the CCA."
-Williams, 2024 CAAF

-LEXIS at 14.
-If AFCCA had corrected the STR or EOJ even though Appellant did not address Article 66(d)(2) jurisdiction or raise any post-trial processing error, then this Court would have likely found AFCCA operated outside the scope of its authority in making the correction, because one of the three prongs triggering Article 66(d)(2) review was missing.
+AFCCA's opinion accurately cited to its review authority triggered by Appellant's brief, and the court declined to invoke Article 66(d)(2) review presumably because Appellant did not meet his burden of raising or demonstrating post-trial error to trigger such review. "[E]ven if there was an error, Article 66(d)(2), UCMJ, places the burden on the accused to raise the issue before the CCA."
+Williams, 2024 CAAF LEXIS at \14.
+If AFCCA had corrected the STR or EOJ even though Appellant did not properly address Article 66(d)(2) jurisdiction or raise any post-trial processing error, then this Court would have likely found AFCCA operated outside the scope of its authority in making the correction, because one of the three prongs triggering Article 66(d)(2) review was missing.

-The burden to trigger Article 66(d)(2) review belongs to the Appellant - "the Court may provide appropriate relief if the accused demonstrates error," but the Appellant never demonstrated that the Section 922 annotations constituted a post-trial processing error at AFCCA.
-10 U.S.C.
-866(d)(2).
+The burden to trigger Article 66(d)(2) review properly belongs to the Appellant - "the Court may provide appropriate relief if the accused demonstrates error," but the Appellant never demonstrated that the Section 922 annotations constituted a post-trial processing error at AFCCA.
+10 U.S.C. § 866(d)(2).
 Thus, he did not meet one of the three required prongs triggering AFCCA's Article 66(d)(2) review.
 AFCCA did not have jurisdiction to review the Section 922 firearm annotations on the STR and the EOJ as a post-trial processing error.
 Appellant cannot now claim that AFCCA erred, when the burden fell squarely upon him to raise an error.